The allotment of 2020-2021 HOLTE Builder Applications are available.

 Builders must apply to the Portland Housing Bureau (PHB) for the HOLTE program prior to building permit issuance.
 PHB will approve no more than 100 new applications each fiscal year (July 1–June 30).
 Builders applying for the program agree to build high quality homes which contribute to the livability of the surrounding area, register with a green building certification agency, and to partner with PHB to assure that communities of color are aware of properties for sale with exemptions and report on and pursue MWESB contracting opportunities.
 All sales must be arm's length transactions.

 Annual cap*: PHB will approve no more than 100 new applications each fiscal year (July 1–June 30).
 Applications shall be exempt from the annual cap of 100 approvals if the home being built is (1) subject to an affordable housing covenant as defined in ORS 456.270; and (2) affordable to a homebuyer whose household income does not exceed 80% of the Median Family Income (MFI).

 Time frame: Property owners must apply for the exemption by submitting a completed HOLTE Builder Application to PHB prior to building permit issuance.
 PHB requires a minimum of 10 business days to review and process applications.
 Incomplete applications may be rejected.

 Application fee: Applicant must submit completed application, any supporting documentation, and an application fee (determined annually by PHB, including any amount set by Multnomah County--currently $850) prior to building permit issuance.

-Green building: Applicant must participate with a green building program approved by PHB such as Earth Advantage, US and Green Building Council’s Leadership and Energy in Environmental Design (LEED), Energy Star, Energy Trust of Oregon.
+Green building: Applicant must participate with a green building organization approved by PHB such as Earth Advantage, US and Green Building Council’s Leadership and Energy in Environmental Design (LEED), Energy Star, Energy Trust of Oregon.

 URA approval: For properties located in Urban Renewal Areas (URA), PHB will contact Prosper Portland for agreement prior to approval of the application.

 Equity goals: Applicant shall acknowledge awareness and understanding of PHB’s Guiding Principles on Equity and Social Justice and Strategic Priority of Helping Portlanders from Communities of Color buy a home, and agree to partner with PHB to assure that communities of color are aware of properties for sale with exemptions.